 Hobart doesn't have any centrally located caravan parks.
 If you're staying in a campervan, caravan, or any of the other caravan park options, choices for Hobart are limited to the outer suburbs or fringes.
 In my opinion, if you're going to have to commute, you may as well commute a little bit further and stay somewhere nicer than a suburb.
 I've stayed in a few caravan parks around Hobart, and liked the one at Richmond best.
 Not so much for the park itself, but the town it sits next to.

-On my last two Tasmanian trips, when I was driving a campervan, I enjoyed staying at the Richmond caravan park.
-A very pleasant way to start the day was to walk the 10 or 15 minutes to the river.
+When I've stayed at the Richmond caravan park, a pleasant way to start the day was to walk the 10 or 15 minutes to the river.
 Then stroll along the river bank, near the historic bridge, soaking up the peace and stillness of a new day dawning.
-Then walk to the bakery for a nourishing (or otherwise) breakfast, followed by the return walk to the van, fortified for the day ahead.
+Then walk to the bakery for a nourishing (or otherwise) breakfast, followed by the return walk to the caravan park, fortified for the day ahead.
 Exploring Hobart is then an easy drive over the hill.

 Without your own transport, it makes sense to stay in the city when visiting Hobart.
 But with your own wheels Richmond can be a pleasant base - or, at the very least, a good walk and eat stop on the way to somewhere else.